copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Genetic engineers (added in vanilla 3.7.0) are in the U monster class like quantum mechanics are.
 - Attempting to use a crystal ball while hallucinating will paralyze you for d2 turns if the ball is uncharged or d4 turns if it is charged.
-(This is the only part of the vanilla 3.7.0 crystal ball overhaul that has been included in xNetHack.)
+(This and crystal balls detecting dungeon features now are the only parts of the vanilla 3.7.0 crystal ball overhaul that have been included in xNetHack.)
 - Monsters prefer to wear an amulet of life saving or reflection rather than an amulet of ESP or guarding.
 - Metal armor won't provide less than 1 AC (not counting enchantments) if it